heckerboii/hitman-website/README.md

-Please ignore the mess in the style.css.
-I was in a hurry.
+Please ignore the mess in the style.css and overall inconsistency in sizes, etc. I was in a hurry.